Easy Move-Out Cleaning Checklist to Get Your Deposit Back

 Clean the Floors and Carpets

 Use a vacuum or broom to clean your floors.
 In the process of cleaning your floor, don’t leave out specific areas in the house, such as the stairs, closets, and nooks.
 You may even need to think about hiring a professional carpet cleaning company.
-While you are already in the cleaning process, St. Albert moving company recommends having your rugs cleaned before moving.
+While you are already in the cleaning process, we recommend having your rugs cleaned before moving.

 Wipe and Dust Every Surface